Baker Sanatorium

 Baker Sanatorium is a historic sanatorium in Lumberton, Robeson County, North Carolina.
-It was built in 1920–1921, and is a 3 1/2-story, five-bay, T-shaped Mission Revival-style brick building.
+It is named for Dr Horace M Baker, who opened the hospital in 1921.
+The sanatorium was built in 1920–1921, and is a 3 1/2-story, five-bay, T-shaped Mission Revival-style brick building.
 The building features an arcaded porch, and the roofs are sheathed in terra cotta mission tiles.
 The hospital continued in operation until 1993.
 It has been converted to apartments.

 It was added to the National Register of Historic Places in 1998.